moq-wg/moq-transport/draft-ietf-moq-transport.md

 The `CLIENT_SETUP` and `SERVER_SETUP` messages are the first messages exchanged by the client and the server; they allows the peers to establish the mutually supported version and agree on the initial configuration before any objects are exchanged.
-It is a sequence of key-value pairs called SETUP parameters; the semantics and format of which can vary based on whether the client or server is sending.
+It is a sequence of key-value pairs called Setup parameters; the semantics and format of which can vary based on whether the client or server is sending.
 To ensure future extensibility of MOQT, the peers MUST ignore unknown setup parameters.
 TODO: describe GREASE for those.

-The wire format of the SETUP messages is as follows:
+The wire format of the Setup messages are as follows:

 ~~~
 CLIENT_SETUP Message Payload {
   Number of Supported Versions (i),
   Supported Version (i) ...,
   Number of Parameters (i) ...,
-  SETUP Parameters (..) ...,
+  Setup Parameters (..) ...,
 }

 SERVER_SETUP Message Payload {
   Selected Version (i),
   Number of Parameters (i) ...,
-  SETUP Parameters (..) ...,
+  Setup Parameters (..) ...,
 }
 ~~~
-{: #moq-transport-setup-format title="MOQT SETUP Messages"}
+{: #moq-transport-setup-format title="MOQT Setup Messages"}

-The available versions and SETUP parameters are detailed in the next sections.
+The available versions and Setup parameters are detailed in the next sections.

 ### Versions {#setup-versions}